MNJ-Commits/MiniProjects/README.md

 2. Input forms for capturing vehicle details
 3. Integration with a backend server (backend server code not included in this repository)
-4. Display of registered vehicles with relevant information Feel free to explore the VehicleRegistrationSystem directory for the complete source code and associated documentation.
+4. Display of registered vehicles with relevant information Explore the VehicleRegistrationSystem directory for the complete source code and associated documentation.

 ### B. Book Store
 The Book Store is a React Native application showcasing a simple book catalog.
 It includes the following features: